-This is a question which requires an expansive answer so I will try to be brief!
+This question requires an expansive answer so I will try to be brief!

 Quality and consistency need to be looked at daily.
 Truly, the most important thing is hospitality that we as a bar team share with our guests.
 This is what leads the human experience.
 Quality and consistency comes from the human touch and the approach we have for our guests – it is why someone would come back time and time again.
 At The Churchill Bar & Terrace, we pride ourselves on delivering a service that is to the highest standard, directly addressing any guests’ needs.
 Small details make a difference!
 We train our teams to deliver this hospitality which is vital in the guest experience.

 Then one must look into the other factors that create an excellent experience.
 A very good, high quality supply chain is of utmost importance as this is the product of what will be served to the guest.
 We need to taste the products, and to be able to maintain the product through solid supply chains and trusted suppliers.
 The equipment we use to deliver and present the final product is also important, as it ensures it is up to standard.
 In addition, furnishings across the bar and entire building need to be maintained too.
 It helps to create standards of practice that can be easily communicated to the team, and these need to be honoured.
 However, delivering a luxury service is more than this.
 It is really the human touch.

 Do you have a favourite cocktail from the new menu?
 Why?